ananyar1007/aireadi_analysis/README.md

 A PyTorch Dataset for loading and processing [AI-READI](https://docs.aireadi.org/docs/2/about) dataset.

 # PatientDataset Class Overview
 The `PatientDataset` class is a PyTorch `Dataset` designed to handle patient data from the AI-READI dataset.
-It supports various configurations to filter, preprocess, and transform patient data for tasks like image processing and clinical analysis.
+The dataset includes 3D OCT, 3D OCTA, 2D fundus, and en face images, with 1,067 cases (and growing) and over 1,500 diverse tasks spanning segmentation, classification, and regression.
+This dataloader supports flexible configuration to filter, preprocess, and transform patient data for machine learning tasks in both image analysis and clinical prediction.
 This module provides MONAI-compatible dataset classes for loading OCT/OCTA/Photography imaging data, supporting both cache-based and on-demand access.
 It is tested with `monai.data.DataLoader` and follows MONAI-style dictionary-based outputs.

 Each dataset returns a dictionary per sample with the following keys: